t-d-k/LibreCrypt/docs/FAQ.md

 **(This FAQ is only applicable when running under Windows Vista and later; it is not relevant for other operating systems)**

-*A:* To prevent the UAC dialogs from being shown when using DoxBox (and all other applications), you can disable it by carrying out the following steps:
+*A:* To prevent the UAC dialogs from being shown when using LibreCrypt (and all other applications), you can disable it by carrying out the following steps:

 1. Click on the "Start" button, and then select "Control Panel"
 1. Double-click "User Accounts"